Security Primer

 4. Code

-Each layer provides opportunities for both defense and attack.
-Strong security means securing each level, not just one.
+Each layer is an opportunity for both defense and attack.
+True security means securing every level.

 Common Threat Vectors